 Available magnesium is also required to activate vitamin D and prevent vitamin D deficiency, which is important for overall immune and endocrine functioning.

-5. Helps Improve Immune Function and Cancer Protection
+5. Helps Improve Immune Function and Possibly Cancer Protection

 When cells lack enough minerals to properly dispose of waste or oxygenate the body fully, the whole body suffers.
 Vitamin absorption is compromised by mineral loss, while toxins and pathogens accumulate in the body and weaken the immune system.